As of tonight, it’s been a decade since I met my life’s partner in crime. It’s true, time sure does fly by when you’re having fun. ⏰

 Per usual, my mouth had written a check my ass couldn’t cash.
-Earlier I had challenged then Staff Sergeant Baron Mcqueen that he couldn’t beat me and the Patriots in a game of Madden.
+Earlier I had challenged my Staff Sergeant that he couldn’t beat me and the Patriots in a game of Madden.
 I went further and risked my weekend’s freedom and offered to take duty the entire weekend if I lost.

 So the event comes around and I get the FNGs who are on the color guard detail there safely and they performed their part with extreme precision and tact.
-Well DAR has a high-end dinner after the color guard presents the colors followed by some high ranking dignitary guest speaker.
+As it turns out, DAR serves a formal dinner after the color guard presents the colors followed by a guest speaker who happens to be high ranking dignitary within defense circles.

-This particular evening, they had reserved all of us crayon eating Jarheads a seat at the back table for us to join in the dinner and listen to the program.
+This particular evening, they had reserved us crayon eating Jarheads a seat at a back table for us to join for dinner and listen to the program.

-Well me being all wise, I saw a pocket book sitting at the table they had reserved and thought to myself, “Pocketbook means there’s a female sitting there so I’ll sit next to it.”
-Now I’m like duh Jason, DAR is ALL women so of course there’s a pocketbook sitting there whose owner happens to have dual x-chromosomes.
+Me being all wise, I saw a pocket book sitting at the table they had reserved and thought to myself, “Pocketbook means there’s a female sitting there so I’ll sit next to it.”
+I’ve since realized DAR is all women… so of course there’s a pocketbook sitting there whose owner happens to have dual x-chromosomes.

-Anyways, shortly after taking my seat.
-This stunning and classically beautiful specimen comes and retrieves her pocketbook and takes her seat next to me.
+Anyways, shortly after taking my seat this stunning and classically beautiful specimen comes and retrieves her pocketbook and takes her seat next to me.
 Later that night, I learned said specimen went by the callsign Rebecca.
-Rebecca was from Long Beach, CA (I’m from the sticks of NC), an award winning figure skater growing up, and by far the most intelligent human being I’d encountered to-date.
+Rebecca was from Long Beach, CA (given I’m from the sticks of NC, that seemed like the other side of the globe at the time), an award winning figure skater growing up, and by far the most intelligent human being I’d encountered to-date.

-As the song with 115 million YouTube views “Born to be Yours” by Imagine Dragons states, I was born to be Rebecca’s forever +1.
+As the song “Born to be Yours” by Imagine Dragons states, I was born to be Rebecca’s forever +1.

-Yet despite the day’s events, she’s still there by my side come morning just as she was sitting by my side the night we met.
+Yet despite the day’s events, she’s been there by my side come morning just as she was sitting by my side the night we met.